 Isn’t it about investing in stocks or something about unemployment rates and inflation rates?
 Well yes, and no. Economics is first and foremost a way of thinking about behaviors of and relationships between firms, individuals, and governments.
-It’s a way of thinking that may seem foreign to you initially, but one that eventually makes sense… and you may even find yourself thinking “like an economist” in many situations.
-The ultimate flattery (at least for us faculty members) would be for someone you admire to say: “You sound like an economist.”
+It’s a way of thinking that may seem foreign to you initially, but one that eventually makes sense with more exposure.
+You may eventually find yourself thinking “like an economist” even outside of class.
+The ultimate flattery (at least for us faculty members) would be for someone you admire to say to you: “You sound like an economist.”

 Think about the following scenario for a minute:

 You are walking toward Franklin St. and you see a long line of students outside Ben and Jerry’s, and that line extends out the door, around the corner, down past Bun’s, and is beginning to wrap around the other corner.
 You suddenly remember that it is Free Cone Day at Ben and Jerry’s!
 Consider how different individuals might describe that scene: an individual who has taken some economics, an individual who loves art, an individual studying chemistry, a nutrition expert, a psychology major.
 The economics major might think about opportunity cost and the marginal utility of ice cream (and leisure).
-Given the price of a cone, the value of time (especially given our minimum wage of $7.25), and the length of that line, the economics major may initially conclude that waiting in line for the free cone is a bit sub optimal.
+Given the price of a cone, one’s value of time and the amount of time it takes to get through that line, the economics major may initially conclude that waiting in line for the free cone is sub optimal.
 Yet, drawing on this economics knowledge, the economics major reasons that these observed behaviors must be maximizing each individual’s optimization problem, or these individuals wouldn’t be standing there.
 So, the fun part of being an economist is figuring out why individuals (or firms or governments) do what they do.
 How is their optimization problem different?
 What do they value?
 What are their constraints?
 What are their expectations?
 How do incentives impact behavior?

 Just about anything.
 With good training (on our part) and good effort (on your part), you should graduate with several marketable skills under your belt: the ability to think about optimal allocation given scarce resources, an understanding of uncertainty and the ability to interpret statistics, analytical skills that allow you to draw reasonable conclusions, an openness or curiosity about observed behaviors, the ability to make solid arguments not based on judgments, and training to design policy or make recommendations for solving economic problems.
 Upon graduation, you may wish to apply economic analysis to issues in a variety of fields, such as employment, education, health, development, and the environment.
 Some economists study the cost of products, healthcare, or energy and the effects of regulation on industry behavior.
 Others examine employment levels, business cycles, exchange rates, and stock prices.
 Others analyze the effects of taxes, inflation, or interest rates.
 Importantly, the employers seeking these skills pay well.
-Behind only engineering and perhaps computer science, jobs of economists start at around $60,000 on average https://www.payscale.com/college-salary-report/majors-that-pay-you-back/bachelors.
-Some placements of our students include:
+Behind only engineering and computer science, early career pay of economists is around $66,000 on average Some placements of our students include:

 - Management Consulting: McKinsey, BCG, Deloitte